Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 I was not an easy going kid.
 I was (still am) hot-tempred, easly distracted, and hyperly active.
-As a result, my schoolresults where not that great, although had (fairly) good results for arithmetics and maths.
-My behavior was really problematic, ot the extend that I even was expelled temporary from school once.
+As a result, my schoolresults where not that great, although I had (fairly) good results for arithmetics and maths.
+My behavior was really problematic at times, to the extend that I even was expelled temporary from school once.

 But Ellen believed in me.
-She single handedly convinced her colleagues to not expel me permently, but to pass to the forth grate, and to allow me to follow extra subjects, required to go to university.
-In the process she restored
+When some colleagues proposed to expel me permently, she used her influence to to convince them not only to let me stay, but also to let me pass the forth grade.
+On top of that she aranged that I could follow an extra subject, required to go to university.
+Without here, that would have not happend.

-- at least a bit - of my self-esteem, and helped me working on my behavior.
+She helped me believing in myself, something I did not do at the time.

 If it was for her, I would never have been able to go to university, a life changing event which without I most likely never would have become a software engineer.
 Thank you again.

+I think the world is a better place due to the existance of these extraordinary women, who I was lukcy to know.